-Graduate applicants should contact the graduate program directly.
+Graduate applicants should contact the graduate program directly at www.hbu.edu/applygrad.

 Undergraduate Admissions

 All official transcripts and score reports must be mailed directly to HBU from the high school (including home school), college, or test center.
 Additionally, documents may be hand carried in a sealed envelope from the institution with the envelope bearing that institution's Registrar's signature and seal.